spatialos/gdk-for-unity/docs/content/connecting-to-spatialos.md

 Use this Locator service connection flow for:

 * Connecting a client-worker to a cloud deployment via the SpatialOS Launcher - [see SpatialOS documentation on the Launcher](https://docs.improbable.io/reference/latest/shared/operate/launcher#the-launcher)
-* Connecting a client-worker instance to a cloud deployment from the Unity Editor for debugging via the [development authentication functionality](https://docs.improbable.io/reference/13.5/shared/auth/development-authentication).
+* Connecting a client-worker instance to a cloud deployment from your Unity Editor for debugging via the [development authentication functionality](https://docs.improbable.io/reference/13.5/shared/auth/development-authentication).
 (Note that you can also use the Receptionist to connect in this situation.)

 ## When to use the `Connection` object
 Upon successfully connecting to the SpatialOS Runtime, your worker stores a `Connection` object.